How to Stop Drinking Alcohol for a Month - or Forever

 He was not a man who believed in moderate drinking, and it caused plenty of sorrow as a result.

 My father was probably as surprised as anyone that he managed to live to age 86.
-He lived that long despite the alcohol abuse and two packs of cigarettes a day (which he also quit).
+He lived that long despite his previous alcohol abuse, as well as his one-time habit of smoking two packs of cigarettes a day (he had quit smoking, as well).

 My father and my genetic predisposition toward alcoholism have led me to follow certain practices to keep drinking under control.
 One of the most important practices is learning how to stop drinking alcohol for a month by “going dry” every January.